johnokal/portfolio/_posts/2021-01-04-data-comparison-script.md

 ]

 # Creating a column called 'time' so that we can determine which dataset each row came from
-# This also creates a level of our multi-index columns later
+# This also creates a level of our multi-index columns
 yesterday['time'] = 'Yesterday'
 yesterday = yesterday.set_index(['column1','column2'])
 yesterday[columns] = yesterday[columns].apply(pd.to_datetime)